South Bay Fiber Network

 Many California households still lack sufficient bandwidth to meet their needs.
 In December 2020, the Little Hoover Commission spotlighted the South Bay Fiber Network as an example of initiatives municipalities have created locally and across the globe to bring fiber broadband networks to communities.
 Learn more in their Issue Brief: California’s Digital Divide.

 The SBCCOG has identified sub-regional underserved areas in need of better digital capacity that could be served through connection to the SBFN.
-These areas are in inland and eastern areas of the SBCCOG service territory.
+These areas include Inglewood, Hawthorne, Gardena, Carson, and neighborhood areas of San Pedro (located in Council District 15 of the City of Los Angeles).
 Such communities face challenges across multiple factors that depress socio-economic activity and viability.
-They are under-resourced technologically and underserved—effectively, they are digitally excluded.
+They are under-resourced technologically and underserved in terms of accessibility to high-speed broadband, with many neighborhoods having insufficient broadband speeds to meet the state and federal broadband goals.
+Effectively, they are digitally excluded.